DorothyTamYiLing/GWarrange/readme.md

 --genome.size 4000 --outdir path/to/your/output --flk.dist 2500
 ```

-Major output files (See Pipeline and output files description section for detailed output files description):
+Major output files (See "Pipeline and output files description section" for detailed output files description):

 - A pdf file contains visualisation of the rearrangement event.